How to get into recruiting as a new graduate

 And we have several different types of roles available including:

-• Staffing Consultant – Find, interview and qualify job seekers for temporary/contract roles with companies and organizations in your local market.
+- Staffing Consultant – Find, interview and qualify job seekers for contract roles with companies and organizations in your local market.

-• Account Executive – Identify and develop relationships with businesses and organizations that would benefit from and utilize our temporary staffing services.
+- Account Executive – Identify and develop relationships with businesses and organizations that would benefit from and utilize our contract staffing services.

 Beacon Hill can be the place where you start a long-term, rewarding career.
 If you're interested, submit your resume or plan to meet one of our recruiters on a campus near you.
 We can't wait to talk to you.